Download: Privacy Complaints at VCAT (Word, 498KB)

-The general rule is that each party pay their own costs of the proceedings irrespective of the result.
-However in some cases, VCAT may make an order that the unsuccessful party pay some or all of the legal costs of the successful party.
+For other costs, the general rule is that each party pay their own costs of the proceedings irrespective of the result.
+However, in some cases, VCAT may make an order that the unsuccessful party pay some or all the legal costs of the successful party.

 All costs and compensation awarded to a party shall be a debt due to that party and recoverable by legal action.